Data-Driven Investments: Equity

 The topic of this course is selecting stocks based on quantitative signals.
 What we want to do is to predict which stocks will do better than others.
 In quantitative investing, this is often done using machine learning, which means fitting a model to predict returns from signals.
 Signals can be technical or fundamental.
 Even subjective things like the tone of the CEO in an earnings call are quantifiable today.
 Thus, quantitative investing includes a large part of equity investing.

 Many different types of data are used for constructing trading signals.
-In this course, we will primarily use past returns and corporate financial statements.
+In this course, we will use past returns and data from corporate financial statements.
 Textual analysis of corporate filings and news reports, social media activity, web traffic, insider trades, short sales, analyst forecasts, satellite imagery, and other types of data are also often used in practice.

 Many studies have been published on the effectiveness of different quantitative signals for predicting stock returns.
 We will discuss those studies throughout the course and use them to guide our construction of signals.